Welcome NYU Parents!

 At the NYU Office of Financial Aid (OFA), we help families maximize their financial aid options and provide guidance to help minimize confusion to make an NYU education possible.
 We encourage you to read through this website for a few key points that Parents need to know; for detailed explanations of any of the items listed here you may refer to our home page.
-Professional school students please refer to the section "Financial Aid at NYU Professional Schools" located in the lower right column on our home page.
+Professional school students please refer to the section "Financial Aid at NYU Professional Schools" located on the sidebar at Financial Aid at NYU.

 Application for Aid

 All students* are encouraged to apply for financial assistance.
 Starting with the 2012-2013 academic year new freshman applicants need to complete the Free Application for Federal Student Aid/FAFSA (U.S. citizens and permanent residents), CSS Profile, and Non-Custodial Profile (if applicable) to apply for all types of NYU aid and federal student aid.
 Residents of New York State should also submit an application for the New York State Tuition Assistance Program (TAP).
 Please see Applications and Forms for more detailed information and important deadline dates.

 * Please visit Undocumented Students for more information.